cosmicy/SProtect/README.md

 # SProtect
-a soft protect system for software
+a soft protective system for software